Avashist1998/Avashist1998.github.io/content/posts/maze_game.md

         entry_point, exit_point, maze = create_entry_exit(maze)
         return entry_point, exit_point, maze
         ```
-    - In the wall processing block there is only one path cell around the wall, there are two main cases.
-We check if the cell is on the boarder of the grid, using two if statments.
+    - Inside the wall processing block there is a row case and a col case, and they are checked using if statements.
 Inside each of the two cases we have two sub cases, as shown below.
+Please read the maze wiki for clerification.
-    ```
+        ```markdown
         Row Cases:
             Case 1:         Case 2:
                 Path               Empty